sbseltzer/kioku-srs/BUILDING.md

 cd kioku-srs
 ```

-## Linux, OSX, and Windows (sort of)
+## Build Scripts for Linux, OSX, and Windows

 Here's how to build in Unix-like environements.
 This assumes you have `git` and `cmake` installed and in your `PATH`.

 The following should work out of the box on Unix-like platforms so long as `git` and `cmake` are installed.
-On Windows, I've only tested with Visual Studio 2013 installed and from a Git Bash terminal.
-You will need CMake installed and added to your `PATH` environment variable.
+You will need CMake installed and added to your `PATH` environment variable (this is mostly pertinent on Windows).

-Starting from the cloned repository...
+Starting from the root of your cloned repository...

 If you're on Linux, use the convenient building scripts which are also used in the Continuous Integration (CI).
-This should work for Windows as described above, but that is currently untested.
-Make sure you run these from the root of the project folder (where the [README](README.md) is).
 ```
 ./ci/linux/build-deps.sh
 ./ci/linux/build.sh